tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: instantiate obj in hero inventory

 *** story-driven updates ***

+- IDEA: maybe the hedgehog should act differently once you get & wear the crown?

+- TBD: sort out hedgehog description post biscuits if Burt leaves rm

 - TBD: hedgehog will trade sword for silver_key (update show() and give() )